Libraries are closed on bank holidays.

 The Goole Local Studies Collection holds an extensive range of local and family history materials.
 Items range from historic maps and photographs to local historic newspapers on microfilm.
 Further information is available from the following Goole Library Local Studies Library Leaflet.
 Goole Local Studies Leaflet (pdf 49mb opens in new window)

 Chatterbooks.
+For children aged 8 - 11.
 Term time only.
-5 to 6pm Dates vary please contact the library to find out when the next session will be held.
+5 - 6pm Dates vary please contact the library to find out when the next session will be held.
 Join in our popular reading group for primary school children, to talk about what you are reading, take part in fun activities inspired by the best children's books, and choose new books to take home and read.
 Did you know, children who read for enjoyment do better at school?
 No need to book, just come along.

 By bus - Goole Library is a two minute walk from the nearest bus stop on North Street.